-Council understands that from time to time ratepayers will request to pay the account by instalments.
-Ratepayer requests for payments by instalments will be dealt with in accordance with Councils policy - Rate Payment Arrangements.
+Council understands that from time-to-time ratepayers will request to pay the account by instalments.
+Ratepayer requests for payments by instalments will be dealt with in accordance with Council's Rate Recovery Policy.

-13.5 Payment Methods
+12.5 Payment Methods

 Council offers a full suite of payment options, which may vary from time to time.
 Ratepayers are notified of all available payment options in writing at the time of receiving rate notices.
 Ratepayers who enter into agreed payment arrangements will be offered all available payment options that Council accepts for rate payments.